includem’s Multiple Risk Programme – part of Glasgow City Youth Health Service

 Background

-Following a competitive tender, includem were appointed provider of the Multiple Risk Programme as part of Greater Glasgow’s Youth Health Service (YHS) with the service commencing in July 2021.
+Following a competitive tender, includem was appointed provider of the Multiple Risk Programme as part of Greater Glasgow’s Youth Health Service (YHS) with the service commencing in July 2021.
 Young people, aged 12 to 19, can be referred to the YHS from a variety of sources including their GP, school and family or they can self-refer.
-The YHS then ‘triage’ the young person according to need and if appropriate they can access the Multiple Risk Programme, delivered by includem’s Multiple Risk Workers.
+The YHS then ‘triages’ the young person according to need and if appropriate they can access the Multiple Risk Programme, delivered by includem’s Multiple Risk Workers.
 Other triage options include YHS nurses and counsellors.

 Service Delivery